+In 2014, the Community Preventive Services Task Force recommended use of IIS as an effective means to increase vaccination rates.
 However, a 2015 review of the costs and benefits of implementing, operating, and participating with an IIS was somewhat ambivalent about whether the benefits outweighed the costs.

 A study by Bundy et al tested whether either of two interventions would increase overall pediatric immunization rates in three pediatric age groups, as well as rates of immunization for HepA in a 2-year old age group and human papillomavirus in a 13-year old age group.
-The two interventions were: 1) an electronic health record immunization prompt for children due or overdue for an immunization, and 2) a quarterly, provider-specific bulletin of children due or overdue for an immunization.
-The electronic health record prompt was intended to indicate to providers when a child who had already presented for care was due or overdue for an immunization.
+The two interventions were: (1) an EHR immunization prompt for children due or overdue for an immunization, and (2) a quarterly, provider-specific bulletin of children due or overdue for an immunization.
+The EHR prompt was intended to indicate to providers when a child who had already presented for care was due or overdue for an immunization.
 The provider-specific bulletin was intended to increase the number of children who present for care because they are due or overdue for an immunization.
 Neither intervention improved overall immunization rates or rates of human papillomavirus immunization, but did improve immunization rates for HepA.